naitRAM/superherosighting/README.md

 Deleting an organization takes four calls to the database when it could only take two, one to delete from HeroOrganization and one to delete from Organization.
 The foreign key representing the Location data in an Organization has to be obtained from the Organization, since the
 Location entry can be only be deleted from the database after the Organization entry.
 This takes an extra call.
-Deleting Organization data from the Locattion table takes another extra call.
+Deleting Organization data from the Location table takes another call.

 ```
     @Override
     @Transactional
     public void updateOrganization(Organization organization) {
         String updateLocationStmt = "UPDATE Location SET name = ?, description "